Ewie1/CI_PP4_Wildlifers/README.md

 - The registration page is consist of a form to enter user details
 - It prupose is for new users to access more site features
 - The form also instructions on how to register
-- registered message will be seen
-- Fully responsive

 <details><summary>See feature images</summary>